JeffSmith-ok/Crypto_Arbitrage_Analysis_Jupyter_Labs/README.md

 ## Technologies

-This was developed with Anaconda, which includes Pandas, Matplotlib and Jupyter_Lab and I created it in a development environment running Python 3.7.13.
+This was developed with Anaconda, which includes Pandas, Matplotlib and Jupyter Notebook and I created it in a development environment running Python 3.7.13.

 ---